Last Updated: March 5, 2022

 As there are a lot of benefits to soundproof a room, there can be a lot of disadvantages as well.

-- Soundproofing a room will make it warmer.
+- Soundproofing a room from outside noise will make it warmer.

 - Various materials and tools used for soundproofing are expensive.